antonmaximus/mahblog/_posts/2014-09-30-september-squatz-2.md

 layout: post
 title:  "September Squatz 2"
 date:   2014-09-30 14:40:58
-categories: exercise
+categories: Sports
 ---

-##Assessing Data Objectively
+## Assessing Data Objectively

 Last year September, my squats was 205x4.
 This September of this year it's 245x3.
 It may appear like a 40 pound increase over the 12 months.
 However, there are a few important distinctions: